OGEmanuel/OGEmanuel/README.md

 **Jan 2023 - Present**

-* Built and maintained multiple web applications using React.js, Redux, and Tailwind.
+* Worked independently as a remote developer, collaborating with team to develop and maintain a web application
-* Collaborated with designers and back-end developers to ensure seamless integration of frontend and backend functionality.
+* Implemented server-side rendering using Next.js to improve initial page load times by 40%
-* Improved website performance by implementing optimizations such as code splitting, lazy loading, and caching.
+* Collaborated with UI/UX team to design and implement an intuitive user interface and achieved a 20% increase in user engagement

 ### Frontend Inter at Dev Careers